-Festival of the bands (FOB) took place July 20, 2019 featuring the bands that fall under the Tribe umbrella.
-Tribe is actually one company that has several bands, namely six.
+The Festival of the Bands (FOB) took place on July 20, 2019 with the bands that fall under the Tribe umbrella.
+Tribe is actually a company that has several bands, namely six.
 These bands include Tribe, Lost Tribe, Rogue, Bliss, Harts, and Pure.
-For sake of the experience, I decided to go with the most popular bands this year for my first jump.
-I was not disappointed watching the footage online.
-I initially had my heart set to jump with Tribe, but found myself easily frustrated by the whole registration process.
-For the sake of my sanity, I decided to seek out a band that was a bit less stressful to register with.
-I didn’t have to search really.
+For the experience, I decided to go with the most popular bands this year for my first jump.
+I was not disappointed in watching the footage online.
+I originally wanted to jump with Tribe, but I got frustrated with the whole registration process.
+For my sake, I decided to find a band that was a bit less stressful to register with.
+I didn’t really have to do a search.
 The opportunity came to me.

 I was really intrigued by Lost Tribe’s (LT) concept of no feathers.
 I thought it would be amazing to take on my first overseas mas experience with a more traditional but forward-thinking concept.
 The theme was Anansi, inspired by the African folklore tales.
 And then, I saw the costumes.
 Tau (The lion) stole my heart.

 Let’s get something straight.
 All of Lost Tribe’s costumes were beautifully thought out and executed.
 But my last name is Lyons, I have lions all over my house and its the family’s emblem.
 I was going to play mas as a f*****g lion.
 Tau was a no-brainer.

 Shortly after I commented on a Lost Tribe post, I immediately had a committee member reach out to me in my DM to get my email address.
 Is this real life?

 LaToya was amazing.
 Once she compiled enough email addresses, she sent us out periodic emails to let us know about registration and promptly fielded any questions that I could have possibly had.

 When it came time for registration, I had a link in my email before it was publicly announced registration was even available.
 And guess what?